 Oticon Own IIC Hearing Aids

-The Oticon Own range of invisible hearing aids.
-If you are looking for a manufacturer who is able to build a consistently small hearing aid then Sound Hearing recommend Oticon.
-Oticon Own are all custom made in the UK.
+The Oticon Own a range of invisible hearing aids.
+All hearing aid models from Oticon Own are custom-made in the UK.
+If you want a manufacturer to build a consistently small hearing aid, then Sound Hearing recommends Oticon.

-Oticon Own hearing aids are fully automictic – the hearing aid will adjust its settings automictically depending on the listening environment.
+Oticon’s invisible hearing aids are fully automated – the hearing aid will adjust its settings automatically depending on the hearing aid settings and listening environment.

-Oticon’s BrainHearing™ technology processes the full sound-scene ensuring the brain receives all the data it needs to work optimally.
+Oticon’s BrainHearing™ technology processes the entire natural sound scene, ensuring the brain receives all the data it needs to work optimally.

-Oticon Own is trained with 12 million real-life sound scenes enabling it to recognise and handle sounds with precision.
+Oticon Own is trained with 12 million real-life sound scenes, enabling it to recognise and handle sounds precisely.

-Oticon Own is available in 5 technology levels, Own 5, Own 4, Own 3, Own 2 and the top of the range Own 1.
+Oticon Own is available in 5 technology levels, Own 5, Own 4, Own 3, Own two and the top of the top-of-the-range Own 1.

-Oticon Own is available in a range of colours, the most common is shown in the photo.
-The CIC version can have a push button for programme changing.
+Oticon Own is available in various colours; the most common is shown in the photo.
+The CIC version can have a push button for programme change.

-Oticon Own hearing aids are available with a 5 year warranty.
-This is recommended for all custom hearing aids.
-The IIC model has filters protecting the speaker and the microphone – good dexterity and eyesight is required to change these.
+The Oticon Own hearing aid is available with a five-year warranty.
+This is recommended for most hearing aids and all custom hearing aids.
+The IIC model has filters protecting the speaker and the microphone – good dexterity and eyesight are required to change these.